mikzuker/magnetic_belt_optimization/README.md

-# Magnetic Field Optimization for Halbach Ring
+# Magnetic Field Optimization for Halbach Ring Configuration

-The following project implements a magnetic field optimization system for a Halbach half-ring configuration to create speciefied magnetic field.
+This project provides tools for optimizing magnetic field configurations using Halbach rings.
+It implements a flexible parametrization system for magnet placement and size optimization.

 ## Features

-- Parametric Halbach ring configuration
-- Magnetic field calculation using magpylib
-- Visualization of magnetic field distribution
+- Flexible parametrization of magnet positions and sizes
-- Support for custom magnet dimensions and polarizations
+- Support for multiple rings with different configurations
+- Automatic calculation of maximum allowed magnet sizes
+- Prevention of magnet intersections
+- Magnetic field visualization and analysis
+- Built-in optimization capabilities

 ## Installation